-Understanding which cables connect to which devices and which racks connect to which frames is just part of the job; enhancing speed, efficiency, bandwidth, performance, and uptime while minimizing the organization’s carbon footprint and saving money are other vital considerations.
+Understanding which cables connect to which devices and which racks connect to which frames is just part of the job.
+Enhancing speed, efficiency, bandwidth, performance, and uptime while minimizing the organization’s carbon footprint and saving money are other vital considerations.
 Additionally, it is a technique for extending the life of information technology equipment and reducing the likelihood of equipment failure.

-A robust cabling system has historically been regarded as an afterthought by business owners, whether installed by a contractor or in-house.
-However, the cost savings that can be realized and the futureproofing and benefits that can be recognized have changed this attitude.
+A robust cabling system has historically regarded as an afterthought by business owners, whether installed by a contractor or in-house.
+However, the cost savings can be realized and the futureproofing and benefits that can be recognized have changed this attitude.

 The Advantages of Cable Management:

-Signal interference has been reduced to a minimum:
+Signal interference has reduced to a minimum:

-Maintenance and serviceability have been improved:
+Maintenance and serviceability improvement:

 Internal rack components are more readily accessible, which minimizes the amount of time spent doing maintenance and increases safety.